 Upperclassmen can select from a variety of options offered by Student Lodging, Inc. that are adjacent to campus, or they may choose to live in private housing.

 For in-depth information please visit the Housing and Residential Programs full website.

 The Marauder spirit is found in the men and women who compete in 19 intercollegiate sports, and in the faculty, staff, fellow students and neighborhood fans who cheer them on.
-Information on how to become a Marauder Athlete is in the Athletics website.
+Information on how to become a Marauder Athlete is on the Athletics website.